FACTBOX-China commodity exchanges act to contain virus-driven volatility

 BEIJING, March 23 (Reuters) - China’s commodity exchanges have rolled out a series of measures - from raising margin requirements and trading limits to halting trade completely - to help maintain market stability as coronavirus panic spreads across the globe.

-ZCE * China’s Zhengzhou Commodity Exchange (ZCE) raised margin requirement for PTA futures contracts from May to December deliveries to 7% from settlement on March 25. * The ZCE also raised trading limits for PTA and Methanol futures contracts from April to December deliveries to 6% from March 26.
-(Reporting by Min Zhang, Tom Daly, Emily Chow and Muyu Xu; editing by Raju Gopalakrishnan, Aditya Soni, Emelia Sithole-Matarise, Kirsten Donovan)
+ZCE * China’s Zhengzhou Commodity Exchange (ZCE) raised margin requirement for PTA futures contracts from May to December deliveries to 7% from settlement on March 25. * The ZCE also raised trading limits for PTA and Methanol futures contracts from April to December deliveries to 6% from March 26. * The Zhengzhou exchange raised margin requirement for cotton futures contracts to 7%, trading limit to 6% from settlement on March 25.
+(Reporting by Min Zhang, Tom Daly, Emily Chow and Muyu Xu; editing by Raju Gopalakrishnan, Susan Fenton)